Apple iWatch: Price, rumours, release date and leaks

 Apple iWatch features

-The latest rumour is that Apple will include a UV sensor in the iWatch.
+A recent rumour suggests that Apple will include a UV sensor in the iWatch.

 According to an investment note released by Barclays analyst Blayne Curtis, Apple’s smart watch is likely to come with a UV sensor.
 His comments follow the announcement by Silicon Labs of the world’s first single-chip digital UV index sensors.